-Ajmer is a bustling chaotic city around 130km southwest of Jaipur.
-It surrounds the tranquil lake of Ana Sagar, and is itself ringed by the rugged Aravalli hills.
+Ajmer is a bustling, chaotic city, 130km southwest of Jaipur and just 13km from the Hindu pilgrimage town of Pushkar.
+It surrounds the expansive lake of Ana Sagar, and is itself ringed by rugged Aravalli Hills.
 Ajmer is Rajasthan’s most important site in terms of Islamic history and heritage.
-It contains one of India’s most important Muslim pilgrimage centres – the shrine of Khwaja Muin-ud-din Chishti, a venerated Sufi saint who founded the Chishtiya order, the prime Sufi order in India today.
+It contains one of India’s most important Muslim pilgrimage centres, the shrine of Khwaja Muin-ud-din Chishti, who founded the Chishtiya order, the prime Sufi order in India.
 As well as some superb examples of early Muslim architecture, Ajmer is also a significant centre for the Jain religion, possessing an amazing golden Jain temple.
-However, most travellers just use Ajmer as a stepping stone to nearby Pushkar, a supremely sacred town to Hindus and a former hippy hangout.
-With Ajmer’s combination of high-voltage crowds, commerce and traffic, most travellers choose to stay in laid-back Pushkar, and visit on a day trip.
+However, with Ajmer’s combination of high-voltage crowds and traffic, especially during Ramadan and the anniversary of the saint's death, most travellers choose to use Ajmer as a stepping stone to laid-back Pushkar.